nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2.  realTime shows a list of persons
+2. RealTime shows a list of persons
 3. User requests to delete a specific person in the list
-4.  realTime deletes the person
+4. RealTime deletes the person

     Use case ends.